MohamedAlaa2005/MohamedAlaa2005/README.md

 # Hi there, I'm Mohamed Alaa 👋

-**`DataSienceist`**
+**`Computer and Data Science Student | AI & Data Science Enthusiast`**

 Welcome to my GitHub profile!
-I’m passionate about technology and continuously improving my skills in various programming languages and frameworks.
+I’m Mohamed Alaa, currently studying in the Faculty of Computer and Data Science at Alexandria University.
+I have a strong interest in Artificial Intelligence and Data Science, and I'm passionate about exploring new technologies and solving complex problems.

-- 📫 How to reach me: [www.linkedin.com/in/mohamed-alaa-62206229b]
+- 🌱 I’m currently learning: Data Science techniques.
 ## 🚀 Skills & Technologies

 - **Languages**: c++, Python, Java,SQL